angelxuanchang/nlp-class/hw0.md

     *.egg-info
     .ipynb_checkpoints

-## Python 3 Notebooks
+## Python 3 notebooks and virtualenv

-We will be using Python 3 notebooks for the homework submissions.
+We recommend the use of Python 3 notebooks and virtualenv to help with your development.
+We will be checking your code, and the Python notebook can be used to point out key parts of your code.

 First set up a virtual environment to contain all the dependencies you need to run a Python3 notebook.
 To use virtualenv to manage